tjohare/tjohare.github.io/book_ideas/docs/books/daimon/_daimon.md

         - However, The use of {{ extra.daimon.psy_energy_manip_life }} causes additional conflicts.
         - Some will believe It should not have been unlocked without binding oaths and punishments.
         - The reason for the fear is that using {{ extra.daimon.psy_energy_manip_life }} and {{ extra.daimon.psy_energy_manip_psy }} can add the target's skillset to the originators.
     1. Part of conflict caught on hospital internal security video feed, and police/feds involved.
-A {{ extra.daimon.law_officer_class }} is with them.
     1. Intro to villain, {{ extra.daimon.villain }}.
     1. Hunts other Daimons to equip those loyal to his faction.
     1. Mindset is psychopathic corporate raider.
 Targets other factions for tech and resources.